You’ve been to the doctor, had a blood test and found out that you have high cholesterol! (Oh no… that’s not what you were expecting).

 So, your dietitian might help you identify which whole foods are missing and work with you to make some easy adjustments.

-4. Talk about consistency
+4. Talk about fats

 There is a lot of research around the impact of fat on cholesterol.
 Some of it is conflicting but what is most important to remember is balance and moderation.
 It’s good for your health, and your enjoyment of food, to include fats in your meals.
 But fats are very high in energy, so too much fat can prevent weight loss or cause weight gain.